 Districtwide, students, parents, teachers, classified staff, administrators, and community members have been surveyed.
+To provide an overview of input gathering in a historical perspective, it is important to look at surveys that range back to the last accreditation period 6 years ago.
 In May 2015, students, parents, and staff completed surveys for the WASC review and in Spring, 2018, stakeholders completed the LCAP survey.
 Also in 2016, parent/guardians, students and staff completed the California Healthy Kids Survey.
 Seniors began completing an exit survey through Naviance starting in May 2014, just prior to graduation.
-Teachers surveyed students in each of their classes to obtain feedback on their instruction.
+Teachers surveyed students in each of their classes to obtain feedback on their instruction, and in the fall of 2021, students completed the Student Wellness Survey which is intended to help the school and district identify and address mental health needs.
 The information from these surveys have allowed staff to provide:

-1. Increased guidance to help students identify, monitor, and achieve post-secondary goals while in high school and to help identify and support struggling students through interventions tailored to their needs.

-2. Professional development for staff members to implement the CCSS and other State standards.
-Professional development for staff members to learn and collaborate in ways that will integrate best instructional practices with approved standards.

-3. Increased use of technology for students and staff members, specifically technology is used as an instructional tool and learning resource.

-4. Increased parental involvement by providing translation in both written and verbal communication.
-Break down language and cultural barriers with personal contact and through building relationships.

-5. Increased students' opportunities by encouraging students to take CTE courses, monitoring A-G completion rate and open access to Honors/AP/IB courses.

-6. Focus on critical thinking, college and career-level writing, communication, and practical skills students will need post secondary.

-7. Improved school climate by increasing safety training and creating a climate of customer service to students, parents and staff members.
+- 1. Increased guidance to help students identify, monitor, and achieve post-secondary goals while in high school and to help identify and support struggling students through interventions tailored to their needs. - 2.
+Professional development for staff members to implement the CCSS and other State standards.
+Professional development for staff members to learn and collaborate in ways that will integrate best instructional practices with approved standards. - 3.
+Increased use of technology for students and staff members, specifically technology is used as an instructional tool and learning resource. - 4.
+Increased parental involvement by providing translation in both written and verbal communication.
+Break down language and cultural barriers with personal contact and through building relationships. - 5.
+Increased students' opportunities by encouraging students to take CTE courses, monitoring A-G completion rate and open access to Honors/AP/IB courses. - 6.
+Focus on critical thinking, college and career-level writing, communication, and practical skills students will need post secondary. - 7.
+Improved school climate by increasing safety training and creating a climate of customer service to students, parents and staff members.